Edward Baber (barrister): Life

-He married Katherine Leigh, daughter of Sir Thomas Leigh, Lord Mayor of London and Alice Barker.
+Baber married Katherine Leigh, born in 1557 in Stoneleigh, Warwickshire, daughter of Thomas Leigh, who much later was Lord Mayor of London for 1588–1589, and Alice Barker.
 They had four sons, including Francis, the eldest son and heir, and three daughters, including Mary, who married firstly Sir Roger Wilbraham, Solicitor General for Ireland, and secondly Sir Thomas Delves, 1st Baronet.

+Sir Edward Baber died on 23 September 1578 and Katherine Leigh died on 10 March 1600/1601, both in Chew Magna, Somerset.